hoishing/kTemplate/CONTRIBUTING.md

 ## CI - Github Action

-If you are unsure about how to fix the error/warning from github action, just let the continuous integration fail, and we will help you during review.
+If you are unsure about how to fix the error/warning from github action, just let the CI fail, we will help you during code review.

 Don't bother updating the changelog, we will take care of this.